MinhMeo412/NinjaSurvivor/README.md

-# 🔥NinjaSurvival - Survival Roguelike Game
+# 🔥NinjaSurvivor - Roguelike Survival Game
 A 2D single survival game with minimalistic gameplay and roguelike elements inspired by Vampire Survivors.